 It’s great to like and share fun posts but don’t forget that your audience is in the group to gain something.
-It is important that you have a clear and focused content strategy that is 80% about giving value to those in your group.
+You must have a clear and focused content strategy that is 80% about giving value to those in your group.
 Make edutainment content that is not only informative but also fun to consume.

 A good story stays with people long after they have heard it.
 When you talk to your members on your Facebook community, feel free to share stories about your experience or lessons that you learned.
 Your story will most likely strike a connection with the audience, resulting in steps that lead to building strong relationships.

-To know more about going Live on Facebook, click here.
+To know more about going Live on Facebook.

-You can also tag another member on the group, someone you have interacted with earlier, to share their opinion and at the same time introduce them.
+You can also tag another member of the group, someone you have interacted with earlier, to share their opinion and at the same time introduce them.

 A Facebook Watch Party allows you to host a live screening of previously recorded videos on your group.
 It lets you have a shared viewing experience where members can watch and simultaneously chat and comment on the video with each other.